-Contributor certificates or plaques are available for all individuals who contributed to nominated or winning projects who are otherwise ineligible for the Emmy® Award statue.
-Only verified production staff are eligible for contributor certificates.
+Contributor certificates or plaques are available for all individuals who contributed to nominated or winning projects who are otherwise ineligible for the Emmy® Award statuette.
+NATAS will review titles and verify eligibility with the entry contacts for each request received.
+This is not an Emmy® Award.
+Only production personnel are eligible.
 Subjects of documentary films or news reports are not eligible.
+Production/Contributor plaques and certificates can not be upgraded toward statuettes.